183amir/bob.ip.flandmark/doc/guide.rst

 [7]
   Nose

 Each point is returned as tuple defining the pixel positions in the form ``(y, x)``.

-The input bounding box describes the rectangle coordinates using 4 values:
+The input bounding box describes the rectangle coordinates using 2 tuple values: ``(y, x)`` and ``(height, width)``.
-``(y, x, height, width)``.
 Square bounding boxes, i.e. when ``height == width``, will give best results.

 If you don't know the bounding box coordinates of faces on the provided image, you will need to either manually annotate them or use an automatic face detector.
 OpenCV_, if compiled with Python support, provides an easy to use frontal face detector.
 The code below shall detect most frontal faces in a provided (gray-scaled) image:

 .. doctest::
    :options: +NORMALIZE_WHITESPACE, +ELLIPSIS